 Injuries

 An Accident Report must be filled out on any student who has an injury that requires them to go to a medical doctor and/or be absent from school time due to the injury.
 The school trainer may fill out the report and give it to the coach.
-If this occurs, the coach should co-sign the report and return it to the school nurse.
+If this occurs, the coach should co-sign the report and return it to the school nurse and the Athletic Director.
 (A sample copy of this form is located in the appendices of this guide.
 Copies for your use may be obtained from the principal’s secretary.)

 CPR Training